Wild Turkey Standing In Grass Field With Tail Feathers Fanned Out.

 Turkeys spend most of their time on the ground, but when it’s time to sleep, they fly up into trees.
 This is because turkeys can’t see well at night, and to protect themselves from predators, they roost at dusk and fly down at dawn.

-One way to find out if a turkey is a male or female is by checking their droppings.
+One of the most unusual facts about turkeys involves their droppings.
+One way to determine whether a turkey is a male or female is by checking their droppings.
 A male’s poop will be shaped like the letter J, while the female’s is more spiral-shaped.

 Among the more surprising facts about turkeys is that they have three times better vision than humans.
 They can also see in color, and their eyesight covers 270 degrees.